 Modelling ideas based on this Paradigm

 The bid-ask spread and trade volume can be modelled together to get the liquidity cost curve which is the fee paid by the liquidity taker.
 If the liquidity taker only executes orders at the best bid and ask, the fee will be equal to the bid-ask spread times the volume.
 When the traders go beyond best bid and ask taking more volume, the fee becomes a function of the volume as well.

 Trade volume is difficult to model as it depends on the liquidity takers execution strategy.
 The objective should be to find a model for trade volumes that is consistent with price dynamics.
 Market making models are usually based on one of the two:

 - The first focuses on inventory risk.
 The model is based on preferred inventory position and prices based on the risk appetite.

 - The second is based on adverse selection which distinguishes between informed and noise trades.
 Noise trades do not possess any view on the market whereas informed trades do.
 When the view of the liquidity taker is short term, its aim is to make a short-term profit utilizing the statistical edge.
-In case of long term view, the objective is to minimize the transaction cost.
+In the case of long term view, the objective is to minimize the transaction cost.
 The long-term strategies and liquidity constraints can be modelled as noise around the short-term execution strategies.

 To know more about Market Makers, you can check out this interesting article on QuantInsti’s blog.

-If Market making is strategy that makes use of the bid-ask spread, Statistical Arbitrage seeks to profit from statistical mispricing of one or more assets based on the expected value of these assets.
+If Market making is the strategy that makes use of the bid-ask spread, Statistical Arbitrage seeks to profit from statistical mispricing of one or more assets based on the expected value of these assets.